-In 2008, Wildlife SOS created a third bear rescue centre in central India as more families began surrendering their bears – the Van Vihar Bear Rescue Facility.
-With hundreds of dancing bears taken off the streets in a short time, a new unit was the need of the moment.
+In 2008, Wildlife SOS created a third bear rescue centre in central India as more Kalandar families began surrendering their bears – the Van Vihar Bear Rescue Facility (VVBRF).
+With hundreds of ‘dancing’ bears taken off the streets in a short time, a new unit was the need of the moment.

-Wildlife SOS works in partnership with International Animal Rescue in the UK, One Voice France & Humane Society Australia to help these bears.
+Wildlife SOS works in partnership with International Animal Rescue-UK, One Voice-France, and Humane Society International-Australia, to help these bears.

 |Wildlife SOS Van Vihar Bear Rescue Facility, Van Vihar National Park, Shymala Hills, Bhopal, Madhya Pradesh 462002|